I. Notice of Coordination with Non-Discrimination Policy & Notice of Non-Discrimination

 - Discrimination, defined as actions that deprive other members of the community of educational or employment access, benefits or opportunities on the basis of gender.

 - Intimidation, defined as implied threats or acts that cause an unreasonable fear of harm in another.

-- Hazing means any intentional, knowing, or reckless act, occurring on or off the campus of an educational institution by one person alone or acting with others, directed against a student, that endangers the mental or physical health or the safety of a student for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in any organization whose members are or include other students. [as defined further in FLBC(Legal)].
+- Hazing means any intentional, knowing, or reckless act, occurring on or off the campus of an educational institution by one person alone or acting with others, directed against a student for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in any organization whose members are or include other students. [as defined further in FLBC(Legal)].

 - Bullying occurs when a student or group of students engages in written or verbal expression, expression through electronic means, or physical conduct that occurs on District property, at a College District-sponsored or College District-related activity, or in a vehicle operated by the District [as defined further in FFE(Local)].

 Updated August 31, 2020